 This is a guide for planning purposes to see the minimum amount of boom necessary, not as some people think the correct amount required.

-Over the years minimum guidelines have been made for the construction of booms, for the weigh of ballast and the strength of materials used for different situations here are three important ones;
+Over the years minimum guidelines have been made for the construction of booms, for the weight of ballast and the strength of materials used for different situations here are three important ones;

 Water body classification for oil spill control systems